deeplearning4j/deeplearning4j/simple-image-load-transform.md

 Deeplearning4j's examples run on benchmark datasets that don't present any obstacles in the data pipeline, because we abstracted them away.
 But real-world users start with raw, messy data, which they need to preprocess, vectorize and use to train a neural net for clustering or classification.

-*Canova* is our machine-learning vectorization library, and it is useful for customizing how you prepare data that a neural net can learn.
-(The [Canova Javadoc is here](http://deeplearning4j.org/canovadoc/).)
+*DataVec* is our machine-learning vectorization library, and it is useful for customizing how you prepare data that a neural net can learn.
+(The [DataVec Javadoc is here](http://deeplearning4j.org/canovadoc/).)

 This tutorial will walk through how to load an image dataset and carry out transforms on them.
 For the sake of simplicity this tutorial uses only 10 images from 3 of the classes in the *Oxford flower dataset*.
 Please do not copy paste the code below as they are only snippets for reference.
 [Use the code from the full example here](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/dataExamples/ImagePipelineExample.java)